Cascading/cascading-jdbc/README.md

 information is given to gradle like this:

     > gradle build -Dcascading.jdbc.url.mysql="jdbc:mysql://some-host/somedb?user=someuser&password=somepw"

+The same applies to the postgres sub-project, which will only work, if you run the build like this:

+    > gradle build -Dcascading.jdbc.url.postgres='jdbc:postgresql://192.168.33.10/cascading?user=postgres&password=password'

+Debian based systems turn on SSL encryption of the databases by default, but are using self signed certificates.
+If you want to connect to such a database, you have to add `sslfactory=org.postgresql.ssl.NonValidatingFactory` to the JDBC url.

 The database specific test are implemented as an abstract class in the core project `cascading.provider.jdbc.JDBCTestingBase`.
 Each project has a sub-class